The Card Counter: Plot

 William Tell is a gambler who taught himself how to count cards during an eight-year stint in military prison.
-Seeking to avoid attention – either fame or casino bouncers – Tell's gambling philosophy is to bet small and win modestly.
-Despite gambling nearly every day, he never stays in a casino hotel.
-He lives out of two small suitcases and stays in motels, where he removes any decor and covers all the furniture in plain sheets secured with twine.
+Seeking to avoid attention—either from fame or from casino bouncers—Tell's gambling philosophy is to bet small and win modestly.
+Despite gambling nearly every day, he avoids scrutiny by never staying in a casino hotel.
+He lives out of two small suitcases and exclusively stays in motels, where he removes any decor and covers the furniture in plain sheets secured with twine.
 At a casino, Tell encounters La Linda, an acquaintance from the gambling world.
-She runs a stable, a group of investors who back gamblers for a portion of their winnings.
-She offers to stake William but he refuses, unwilling to be burdened by the responsibility.
+She runs a stable, a group of gamblers who are backed by investors for a portion of their winnings.
+She offers to stake Tell but he refuses, unwilling to be burdened by the responsibility.

 In Atlantic City, a security-industry convention is being held in the same building as the casino.
 Tell slips into a seminar held by retired Major John Gordo, but decides to leave almost immediately.
 On the way out, he is recognized and confronted by a young man, Cirk Baufort, who slips him his name and number.
-After a nightmare about torture in a prison camp, Tell calls the young man and agrees to meet.
-Cirk informs Tell he knows who he really is: PFC William Tillich, a soldier who was tried and convicted for his role in the Abu Ghraib torture and prisoner abuse.
-Cirk explains that his father, Roger Baufort, was also at Abu Ghraib; like Tell, he was dishonorably discharged and served time, but the experience led him to drug addiction and made him violently abusive.
+After a nightmare about torture in a prison camp, Tell calls Cirk and agrees to meet.

+Cirk knows Tell's true identity: PFC William Tillich, a soldier who was tried and convicted for his role in the prisoner abuse at Abu Ghraib.
+Cirk explains that his father, Roger, was also at Abu Ghraib; like Tell, he was dishonorably discharged and served time, but the experience led him to drug addiction and made him violently abusive.
 Cirk's mother left the family, and Roger eventually killed himself.
-Gordo was the superior of Tillich and the elder Baufort and trained them in "enhanced interrogation techniques" but as he was involved as a "civilian consultant" avoided facing any charges or culpability.
-Cirk holds Gordo responsible for what happened to his family and is planning to capture, torture and kill him for revenge and seeks Tell's help.
+Gordo trained Tillich and the elder Baufort in "enhanced interrogation techniques" but as he was involved as a "civilian consultant" avoided charges or culpability.
+Blaming Gordo for what happened to his family, Cirk is planning to capture, torture and kill him for revenge and seeks Tell's help.
 Tell refuses but offers to take Cirk along as he gambles in an attempt to help the young man avoid a violent life.